karmaniverous/smoz/.stan/imports/entity-client-dynamodb/querying-with-querybuilder.md

 Notes

 - When any projection is present, the adapter auto-includes the entity uniqueProperty and any explicit sort keys at runtime to preserve dedupe/sort invariants.
-- With a `cf` (config literal) provided to the factory, index tokens (ITS) and page keys are narrowed per-index.
+- When your EntityClient is constructed from `createEntityManager(config as const)`, index tokens (ITS) and per-index page keys are inferred automatically.

 Related